Respecting the Divinity in all beings.

 सोऽयमात्माध्यक्षरमोङ्करोऽधिमात्रं पादा मात्रा मात्राश्च पादा अकार उकारोमकार इति ॥ ८॥

 8: so’yam-aatmaa-dhyaksharam-omkaro-dhimaatram paadaa maatraa maatraas-cha paadaa- akaara ukaa-roma-kaara iti

-Those Four quarters of the Self are identical with the syllable “A-U-M” and silence.
-The components of the syllable Aum , A, U and M are identical with the three states of waking, dreaming and sleeping namely, Vaishvaanara, Taijasa and Prajnya, respectively.
+Those four quarters of the Self are identical with the syllable “A-U-M” and silence.
+The components of the syllable Aum, A, U and M are identical to the three states of waking, dreaming and sleeping namely, Vaishvaanara, Taijasa and Prajnya, respectively.
 The fourth state or Turiya, which is beyond the three states, can be realised only in silence.

 जागरितस्थानोवैश्वानरोऽकारः प्रथमा मात्राऽऽप्तेरादिमत्त्वाद् वाऽऽप्नोति ह वैसर्वान् कामानादिश्च भवति य एवं वेद ॥ ९॥

 9: jaagarita-sthaano vaishvaanaro‘akaarah pratha-maa maatraap-teraadimatvaad-vaapnoti ha vai-sarvaan kaamaa-naadish-cha bhavati ya evam veda

 The Sound “A” is the Waking or Gross State.
 Vaishvaanara, the waking state is the first sound A of the syllable AUM.
 That simple sound of A is the first one and it permeates all other sounds.
 One who is aware of this first level of reality acquires all desirable objects and is successful in life.